 Using the original dual display paradigm, we replicated the finding that grasp aperture is refractory to the illusion even when one disc is chosen on the basis of differences in apparent size as well as the finding that manual estimates of disc size remain biased.
 Importantly, we tracked gaze while participants performed these tasks.
-Using gaze as a proxy for attention while participants performed three tasks: grasps, manual estimation, and a forced-choice keypress, we found that the patterns of fixations in terms of the number of display-wide saccades and the percentages of fixations and fixation time directed at the target disc and inducer, while differentiating the tasks did not do so in accordance with the effect of the illusion.
+Using gaze as a proxy for attention while participants performed three tasks, namely grasps, manual estimation and a forced-choice keypress, we found that the patterns of fixations in terms of the number of display-wide saccades and the percentages of fixations and fixation time directed at the target disc and inducer, while differentiating the tasks, did not do so in accordance with the effect of the illusion.
 Moreover, when the response execution phase was included, the fixations when grasping and when manually estimating disc size were statistically indistinguishable.
 In so far as gaze serves as a spatiotemporal marker of selective attention across the visual array, our findings suggest that selective attention to the target disc cannot explain the task-dependent effect of the display.

-One limitation of the current study is that we established an a priori effect using a "same"/"different" verbal 2AFC format and we did not measure the effect of the illusion on disc size during the "same"/"different" keypress version of the 2AFC task.
-Recall that gaze was tracked for the keypress version and not the verbal one.
-However, it is important to recall that the percentage of choices guided by the illusion was statistically equivalent across the keypress, grasps, and manual estimation tasks, and that the measured effect of the illusion on the estimates was no different than the a priori one, which was determined using "same/different"

-verbal 2AFC.
-Thus, it seems reasonable to assume that the effect was operating just as strongly during the keypress task as it was during the verbal forced-choice and estimation tasks.
+One limitation of the current study is that we established an a priori effect using a 'same' / 'different' verbal 2AFC format and we did not measure the effect of the illusion on disc size during the 'same'/'different' keypress version of the 2AFC task.
+Furthermore, gaze was not tracked for the verbal 2AFC task.
+However, it is important to recall that the percentage of choices guided by the illusion was statistically equivalent across the keypress, grasps, and manual estimation tasks, and that the measured effect of the illusion on the estimates was no different than the a priori one, which was determined from the verbal 2AFC task.
+Thus, it seems reasonable to assume that the illusion was operating just as strongly during the keypress task as it was during the verbal forced-choice and estimation tasks.

-We conclude that key difference lies in the distinct problems that manually estimating the size of target and grasping the target pose for the visual system - and, as a consequence, the different computations that are required.
+We conclude that the key difference lies in the distinct problems that manually estimating the size of target and grasping the target pose for the visual system-and, as a consequence, the different computations that are required.